 - High blood pressure

-- Fibromyalgia or other chronic pain syndromes
+- Fibromyalgia (widespread muscle pain and tenderness) or other chronic pain syndromes

 - Problems with the esophagus, like acid reflux or heartburn